What Happens when You Swallow a Sneeze?

 Holding back a sneeze is a common thing we do to keep from embarrassing ourselves by walking around and spreading saliva and germs everywhere.
-Maybe when you were little someone told you it was rude, or you just don’t like how it feels to sneeze.
+Maybe when you were little someone told you it was rude, or you just don’t like how it feels to sneeze in public.

-For example, if you swallow a sneeze it can produce the exact opposite effect of what it’s supposed to do: irritants and particulates are directed inward, instead of outward.
-The force of air can harm the tissues inside your nose, causing damage to blood vessels and veins.
+What’s more, if you swallow a sneeze, it can produce the exact opposite effect of what it’s supposed to do.
+To be more specific, irritating particles are directed inward, instead of outward.
+Plus, the force of air can harm the tissues inside your nose, causing damage to blood vessels and veins.

-This lets air and microorganisms leave the body and also protects others by preventing the spread of disease and the possibility of infection.
+That way, the air and microorganisms can leave your body.
+And, at the same time, it also protects others by preventing the spread of disease and the possibility of infection.

 Another widely used option (although it’s not 100% effective) is to sneeze into the corner of your elbow.